scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ## Value at an organisational level

-Lots of teams and organisations struggle to define what they really do, and what makes it valuable.
-More accurately, they struggle to be honest with themselves: goals and visions describe what they think they do or what they'd like to do.
+Lots of teams and organisations struggle to define what makes them valuable.
+More accurately, they struggle to be honest with themselves.
+Their value proposition describes what they think they do or what they'd like to do.
 They need help to desribe what they really do, and what their users genuinely value.
-This was a key theme of the Mind the Product 2018 conference in London, with Janice Fraser's talk about [uncovering the truth](https://www.mindtheproduct.com/2019/01/uncovering-the-truth-by-janice-fraser/) being particularly insightful.
+This was a key theme of the Mind the Product 2018 conference in London.
+Janice Fraser's talk about [uncovering the truth](https://www.mindtheproduct.com/2019/01/uncovering-the-truth-by-janice-fraser/) was particularly insightful.

-Product leaders play a critical role in uncovering the truth about what their organisations do, and what makes it valuable.
+Product leaders must uncover the truth about what makes their organisations valuable.
 It's an essential foundation for good product strategy.
-Value is context-specific so it's unhelpful of me to make sweeping generalisations in the few words I'm allowing myself here.
-Instead I'll highlight the book that has most helped my thinking: [The Art of Business Value](https://itrevolution.com/book/the-art-of-business-value/) by Mark Scwartz.
-It's the most thorough yet concise description of value cross-sector that I've encountered.
+The book that has most helped me to start uncovering the value of my organisation is [The Art of Business Value](https://itrevolution.com/book/the-art-of-business-value/) by Mark Scwartz.
+It's the most thorough yet concise description of value, cross-sector, that I've encountered.

-I've done a lot of thinking about value in my context: developing B2B software within public services.
-It's so critical to my role that I've shared my current thinking in a series of posts starting [here](https://scottcolfer.com/2019/03/17/digital-transformation-business-model.html).
+I've done a lot of thinking about value in my context because it's critical to my role.
+I've shared my current thinking in a series of posts starting [here](https://scottcolfer.com/2019/03/17/digital-transformation-business-model.html).

 # Afterword